Dripify stands with all people of Ukraine against the Russian invasion Join us

 LinkedIn account Temporarily Restricted With ID Request

-Temporary restriction with an ID request is a more serious restriction because it means you have violated the platform’s Terms of Service.
+Temporary restriction with an ID request is a more serious restriction because it means LinkedIn thinks you have violated the platform’s Terms of Service.
+LinkedIn’s monitoring system is evolving and not perfect yet.
+As a result, this type of restriction is quite common, even among LinkedIn users who have never used automation tools or haven’t sent out too many connection requests.

 Permanently Banned from LinkedIn